Ruhi-Kass/Eskalate_tasks/ai-code-review-assignment/submission_template.md

  ### Testing Considerations
 If you were to test this function, what areas or scenarios would you focus on, and why?

- -I would focus on it not accepting invalid input because it reduces the amount of time it takes to computes and prevents the code form crashing abruptly
+ - I would focus on it not accepting invalid input because it reduces the amount of time it takes to computes and prevents the code form crashing abruptly
  - I would make sure the cancelled orders are recorded so as to reduce the amount of time it takes to sift through unecssary data as well as to preserve time and space in both computer aspect and logistically in reality
 - I would also focus on make sure large data is processed accuratley and flitered to fit the requirements of my program